Alabama Water Quality at a Glance

 Read the full report below for detailed analysis, city-specific data, and actionable recommendations for Alabama residents.

-Alabama supplies drinking water through hundreds of public systems that draw from major rivers and aquifers across the state.
+Alabama supplies drinking water through hundreds of public systems that draw from rivers and aquifers across the state.
 Most systems meet federal rules.
-PFAS is a key focus because the EPA set strict limits in 20241.
-North Alabama, including areas near Decatur, has seen higher PFAS from historic industrial sources; local agencies secured a $98.4 million settlement with 3M to support cleanup actions5.
+PFAS remains a key focus because the EPA finalized enforceable limits in April 2024, including 4 ppt for PFOA and PFOS.
+Monitoring generally phases in around 2027 and the compliance deadline around 2029 (EPA has also signaled it may extend some deadlines, so keep an eye on updates)16.
+North Alabama, including areas near Decatur, has seen higher PFAS linked to historic industrial sources; local agencies secured a $98.4 million settlement with 3M to support cleanup actions5.

-- Who may need treatment: News reports estimate about 70 of 587 systems could require extra steps under the new federal limits3.
+- Who may need treatment: A news report estimated about 70 of 587 systems could require extra steps under stricter PFAS limits (2023 estimate only; exact counts vary by dataset and year)3.

-- Tennessee River (North Alabama): Historical PFAS releases near Decatur prompted monitoring and cleanup actions, including a $98.4 million settlement with 3M5.
+- Tennessee River (North Alabama): Historical PFAS releases near Decatur prompted monitoring and cleanup actions, including a $98.4 million settlement with 3M supporting local response efforts5.

-- Treatment approaches: Utilities commonly use granular activated carbon (GAC) or reverse osmosis (RO) to reduce PFAS while long-term projects are funded and built.
+- Treatment approaches: Utilities commonly use granular activated carbon (GAC) or ion exchange for PFAS reduction, and reverse osmosis (RO) for point-of-use/whole-home options.

-- Capacity needs: Smaller systems can face higher costs per household.
-Federal programs prioritize grants/forgivable loans for disadvantaged areas9.
+- Capacity needs: Smaller systems can face higher costs per household; EC-SDC and related programs prioritize assistance for small or disadvantaged communities9.

 - Check your CCR: Residents can see local test results and any notices in their utility’s Consumer Confidence Report (CCR).

-- Home filtration: Certified GAC or RO filters can add peace of mind while utility upgrades proceed.
+- Home filtration (optional): Certified GAC or RO filters can add peace of mind while utility upgrades proceed.
 We may earn a commission if you buy through our links.
 This never affects the information we present.

-As new PFAS limits take effect, Alabama utilities will keep upgrading monitoring and treatment.
-Federal and state funding supports projects, and timelines may be adjusted by EPA.
-Always review the latest reports for your address.
+As PFAS limits take effect, Alabama utilities will keep upgrading monitoring and treatment.
+Funding supports projects, and EPA has signaled it may adjust some compliance deadlines—so always confirm the latest official guidance before relying on older timelines.

 Recommendations for Alabama Residents